 The app supports iBeacon and as a result, Akbank easily allows customers to withdraw money from ATMs in close proximity without having to use a physical card, also creating a more engaging user experience.

 In conclusion, for the 50th anniversary of the first ATM, which was in 2017, YouGov has conducted a global poll of 8000 consumers on behalf of ACI Worldwide to survey the use of automated teller machines.
-As the world slowly starts to transform into a cashless society, it is interesting to see how ATMs continue to serve as source of cash during shopping.
+As the world slowly starts to transform into a cashless society, it is interesting to see how ATMs continue to serve as a source of cash during shopping.
 It can be best leveraged by retail and financial institutions to send relevant and personalized notifications.